Are Goddess Durga and Parvati the Same?

 Durga is the warrior goddess, a form that the supreme feminine energy took, to protect the gods from Asuras, especially Mahishasura.
 According to Devi Mahatmya, Durga emerged from the anger of all gods, which combined into a luminous body, that took the form of a multiple-armed goddess.

-Difference Between Parvati and Durga
+Difference between Parvati and Durga - Two faces of Adi Shakti

 In essence, if one follows the supreme truth of Devi Mahatmya and Hindu Shakta tradition, there is no difference between Durga and Parvati.
 The two forms are among the innumerable forms of Adi Shakti, Para Shakti- primordial mother goddess.
 Both Durga and Parvati are addressed as Ambika- the supreme mother and the distinction is only on the basis of the role they carry out.
 While Parvati is more outwardly maternal and wifely, Durga is the same goddess taking on the role of protector and warrior and vice-versa.

-Festivals and Worship of Parvati and Durga
+Festivals and worship of Parvati and Durga

 The discussion on the difference between Parvati and Durga emerges mainly from how they are worshipped.
 Festivals and rituals of goddess Parvati (Hariyali Teej, Maha Shivaratri, Gangaur) are centered around women seeking a good husband, protection for their children, womanly virtues, and auspiciousness in household affairs.

-On the other hand, festivals of goddess Durga such as Navaratri are celebrations of power- Shakti, which is at the core of cosmic activities.
+For the devotees who worship goddess Parvati, she is not separate from Durga, and for the worshippers of Maa Durga, Parvati is just one of the many forms of the goddess.
 To sum up, Durga and Parvati are two different appearances or roopa of the same feminine energy, which is known as Prakriti or Shakti, which is the beginning, sustenance, and end of the Universe.

-Mantra for Goddess Durga and Parvati
+Powerful Mantra for worship Goddess Durga and Parvati

 While there are innumerable ways of worshipping Shakti as Durga and Parvati, these are some popular mantras of the goddesses-